pandas-dev/pandas/doc/source/timeseries.rst

 Providing a Format Argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A specific ``format`` argument can be passed in addition to the datetime string.
+In addition to the required datetime string, a ``format`` argument can be passed to ensure specific parsing.
-It will potentially speed up the conversion considerably and on versions later
+It will potentially speed up the conversion considerably.
-then 0.13.0.

 For example: